-- (1) The functional currency of Ternium's subsidiary Ternium Argentina has changed from the Argentine Peso to the US dollar.
-This change is prospective from January 1, 2020, and does not affect the balances at December 31, 2019, 2018 and 2017, nor results or cash flows for the years then ended. - (2) Other operating income, net, in 2020 included a \$186.0 million non-cash gain related to the derecognition of a contingency on ICMS tax benefits at Ternium Brasil (imposto sobre circulação de mercadorias e prestação de serviços).
-For more information see note 24(i)(f) "ICMS deferral tax benefit Action of Unconstitutionality" to the consolidated financial statements included in this annual report. - (3) Of the 2,004,743,442 shares issued as of December 31, 2021, the Company held 41,666,666 that were repurchased from Usiminas on February 15, 2011.
+- (1) Other operating results in 2022 included a \$99.0 million write-down of Ternium's investment in Ternium Brasil and in 2020 included a \$186.0 million non-cash gain related to the derecognition of a contingency on ICMS tax benefits at Ternium Brasil (imposto sobre circulação de mercadorias e prestação de serviços).
+For more information see note 3(f) "Accounting Policies Impairment" and note 24(i)(f) "ICMS deferral tax benefit Action of Unconstitutionality" to the consolidated financial statements included in this annual report. - (2) The Equity in earnings of non-consolidated companies in 2022 included a \$120.4 million write-down of Ternium's investment in Usiminas.
+For more information see note 3(f) "Accounting Policies Impairment". - (3) Of the 2,004,743,442 shares issued as of December 31, 2022, the Company held 41,666,666 that were repurchased from Usiminas on February 15, 2011.
 Such shares were not considered outstanding for purposes of the calculation of the weighted average number of shares. - (4) International Accounting Standard N° 1 (IAS 1) (revised) requires that income for the year as shown in the income statement includes the portion attributable to non-controlling interest.
-Basic earnings per share and basic earnings per ADS, however, continue to be calculated on the basis of income attributable solely to the owners of the parent. - (5) Diluted earnings per share and per ADS (expressed in \$ per share or ADS), equals basic earnings per share or ADS, respectively. - (6) In November 2021, the company paid an interim dividend for fiscal year 2021 of \$0.08 per share (\$0.80 per ADS).
-On February 15, 2022, the Company's board of directors proposed that an annual dividend of \$0.26 per share (\$2.60 per ADS), be approved at the company's annual general shareholders' meeting, which is scheduled to be held on May 3, 2022.
-The annual dividend would include the interim dividend of \$0.08 per share (\$0.80 per ADS), paid in November 2021.
-If the board of directors' proposal is approved at the shareholders' meeting, a net dividend of \$0.18 per share (\$1.80 per ADS), will be paid on May 11, 2022, with record-date on May 6, 2022.
+Basic earnings per share and basic earnings per ADS, however, continue to be calculated on the basis of income attributable solely to the owners of the parent. - (5) Diluted earnings per share and per ADS (expressed in \$ per share or ADS), equals basic earnings per share or ADS, respectively. - (6) In November 2022, the company paid an interim dividend for fiscal year 2022 of \$0.09 per share (\$0.90 per ADS).
+On February 14, 2023, the Company's board of directors proposed that an annual dividend of \$0.27 per share (\$2.70 per ADS), be approved at the company's annual general shareholders' meeting, which is scheduled to be held on May 2, 2023.
+The annual dividend would include the interim dividend of \$0.09 per share (\$0.90 per ADS), paid in November 2022.
+If the board of directors' proposal is approved at the shareholders' meeting, a net dividend of \$0.18 per share (\$1.80 per ADS), will be paid on May 10, 2023, with record-date on May 5, 2023.